Andreiyiii/Wilson-Disease-Diagnoser/README.md

 ```bash
 streamlit run streamlit_app.py
 ```
-U can select the Simple Model or the Extended Model,introduce the values then press Predict.The expended model also shows a **Shap** plot
+You can select the Simple Model or the Extended Model,introduce the values then press Predict.The expended model also shows a **Shap** plot